LC-Linkous/surrogate_model_optimization/README.md

 # surrogate_model_optimization

-## IN PROGRESS - UNSTABLE, LIMITED DOCUMENTATION

-This repository features the core AntennaCAT optimizers with surrogate model capabilities.
-It is specifically for unit testing and development.
+This repository features the core AntennaCAT optimizer set with surrogate model capabilities.
+It is specifically for experimental work as features are added for the main [AntennaCAT software](https://github.com/LC-Linkous/AntennaCalculationAutotuningTool) and added as a level of transparency.
+This repo is, when stable, for unit testing and development.
+This should NOT be the entry point for testing as it has fewer debug options.

+For the specifics of each optimizer, refer to their repository or branch.
 The original versions of the optimizers can be found at:

 | Base Optimizer | Alternate Version | Quantum-Inspired Optimizer | Surrogate Model Version |
 | ------------- | ------------- | ------------- |------------- |
 | [pso_python](https://github.com/LC-Linkous/pso_python) | [pso_basic](https://github.com/LC-Linkous/pso_python/tree/pso_basic) | [pso_quantum](https://github.com/LC-Linkous/pso_quantum)  | all versions are options in [surrogate_model_optimization](https://github.com/LC-Linkous/surrogate_model_optimization)|